-Criteria Indicators ToC Outcomes 7.12 Land clearing does not cause deforestation or damage any area required to protect or enhance High Conservation Values (HCV) or High Carbon Stock (HCS) forest.
-HCVs and HCS forests in the managed area are identified and protected o enhanced. clearing, in accordance with the RSPOLUCA guidance document.7.12.2 (C) HCVs, HCS forests and other conservation areas are identified as follows: Ecosystems protected
+7.12 Land clearing does not cause deforestation or damage any area required to protect or enhance High Conservation Values (HCVs) or High Carbon Stock (HCS) forest.
+HCVs and HCS forests in the managed area are identified and protected orenhanced.
+(Continued)

-Crite eria Indicators ToC Outcomes 7.12 Land clearing does not cause deforestation or damage any arearequired to protect or enhance High Conservation Values (HCVs) or High Carbon Stock (HCS) forest.
-HCVs and HCS forests in the managed area are identified and protected or enhanced.(Continued) 7.12.3 (C) In High Forest Cover Landscapes (HFCLs) within HFCCs, a specific procedure will apply for legacy cases and development by indigenous peoples and local communities with legal or customary rights, taking into consideration regional and national multi-stakeholder processes.
+7.12.3 (C) In High Forest Cover Landscapes (HFCLs) within HFCCs, a specific procedure will apply for legacy cases and development by indigenous peoples and local communities with legal or customary rights, taking into consideration regional and national multistakeholder processes.
 Until this procedure is developed and endorsed, 7.12.2 applies.

 PROCEDURAL NOTE for 7.12.3: There should be demonstrable benefits to the local community; clear recognition of legal and customary lands based on participatory land use planning; development should be proportional to the needs of the local community; with a balance between conservation and development.
-This procedure will also cover planting on previous or abandoned agriculturalland/plantations.
-All other P&Crequirements apply, including FPIC and HCV requirements.
-7.12.4 (C) Where HCVs, HCS forests after 15 November 2018, peatland and other conservation areas have been identified, they are protected and/ or enhanced.
-An integrated management plan to protect and/or enhanceHCVs, HCS forests, peatland and other conservationareas is developed, implemented and adapted wherenecessary, and contains monitoring requirements.
+This procedure will also cover planting on previous or abandoned agricultural land/plantations.
+All other P&C requirements apply, including FPIC and HCV requirements.

+7.12.4 (C) Where HCVs, HCS forests after 15 November 2018, peatland and other conservation areas have been identified, they are protected and/or enhanced.
+An integrated management plan to protect and/or enhance HCVs, HCS forests, peatland and other conservation areas is developed, implemented and adapted where necessary, and contains monitoring requirements.
 The integrated management plan is reviewed at least once every five years.
 The integrated management plan is developed in consultation with relevant stakeholders and includes the directly managed area and any relevant wider landscape level considerations (where these are identified).
-Ecosystems protected